Killer Queen Black Animations

 Fast forward to recent sad news for the community: online multiplayer is no more.
 The platform Killer Queen Black relies on, Gamesparks, has been discontinued.
 While local play lives on, our multiplayer battles deserve a farewell salute.
 To commemorate, here are some of my my favorite animations I contributed to the game.
 Due to the abundance of character actions, inbetweens, and character skins, I ended up drawing over 2300 frames total!
 Credit belongs to our art director, Blake Reynolds for designing the base sprites.

 Behold the notorious snail feast!
 For those unfamiliar with the mechanics, runners can sacrifice themselves to interrupt the snail's journey.
-Blake Reynolds made the rough frames for this action.
+Blake Reynolds animated the eating interaction, which I then reskinned for every worker type.

 The next bunch are entrance animations for the character selection screen.